Power of Reading

 The project offers multi-layered professional development drawing on CLPE’s highly regarded classroom-based research and experience of working with teachers.
 It combines an introduction to outstanding books for teachers and children with an approach to teaching the English curriculum that is creative, engaging and develops a love of literacy.

-This successful project is entering its 10th year and has worked nationally with over 2000 schools and 3500 teachers in 50 Local Authorities.
+This successful project will be in its 11th year in 2015-2016 and has worked nationally with over 2500 schools and 4000 teachers in 50 Local Authorities.

 The Power of Reading is fully aligned to and meets all requirements of the National Curriculum 2014.